Tahiru2000/App-Ops/DEMO_GUIDE.md

 # Demo Guide — Django Troubleshooting Runbook

-This guide walks through the included **demo dataset** so you (or reviewers) can run the scripts and see how the runbook works.
+This guide walks through the included **demo dataset** so you can run the scripts and see how the runbook works.

 ---

-## 1. Parse Nginx Logs
+# 1. Parse Nginx Logs
 Run:
 ```bash
 python runbook/scripts/parse_nginx.py runbook/demo/access.log